 What to Bring with You

 You can bring food into the park for a picnic overlooking the beautiful lakes.
 Just be sure to remove all of your trash.
-Be sure to bring plenty of water as places to refill are few and far between.
+Pack plenty of water as places to refill are few and far between.
 A camera with an empty SD card and full battery charge is also a must!
 Additionally, wear sturdy walking shoes or hiking boots (if you decide to explore off the boardwalk).
-Also, wear sunscreen and a hat!
+Don’t forget sunscreen and a hat!

 Leave the Swimsuit at Home